Hello Patrick, great to get a hold on you. Tell us about yourself, what made you join Parashift AG and what you do here.

-Recently, we made a few changes in the way we build software in the ML team.
+Recently, we made a few changes in the way we build software in the Machine Learning team.
 We built new libraries, made architectural changes, and revamped the way we package and deploy software.
 While I like to think that these improvements help with stability and scalability, we also realized that they added new complexities to how we work.
 So, my goal right now is to get rid of these complexities so that everyone can be as productive as they’d like to be.

 If you could switch your job with anyone else within Parashift, whose job would you want?

 That’s a good question.
 To be honest, I am already doing what I want to do.
-Otherwise, I would be looking for another job… However, if it meant to also magically gain the required skill set for the job, then I would like to switch brains with one of the machine learning engineers.
+Otherwise, I would be looking for another job… However, if it meant to also magically gain the required skill set for the job, then I would like to switch brains with one of the machine learning engineers at Parashift.
 I always struggled with math, so this might be the perfect opportunity to figure out what I am doing wrong.